About STIL

 • Language technology middleware: lemmatization, decompounding, part-of-speech tagging, constituent chunking, shallow parsing, full parsing.

-• Text analytics middleware: named entity recognition, text classification, negation and modality detection.
+• Text analytics middleware: named entity recognition, text classification, time and event detection, negation and modality detection.

 • Text preprocessing: spelling correction (including OCR correction), spelling variation detection, tokenization